yutxie/yutxie.github.io/aboutme.md

 Train Tickets Booking System, *Apr.
 2017 -- May.
 2017*, \[[GitHub](https://github.com/yutxie/TrainTicketsBookingSystem)\]
 - Course project of [Data Structure](https://acm.sjtu.edu.cn/wiki/Data_Structures_2017).
-- Led a small team to build a train tickets booking system which supports operations on users, trains, schemes and tickets with high eﬃciency.
+- Led a small team to build a train tickets booking system which supports operations on users, trains, schemes and tickets with high efficiency.
 - Developed the back-end data structures in C++, and the front-end GUI with Qt.